AlvinSpivey/GBI-BoundaryBench/README.md

 By halting authoritative writes when these faults are detected, the system prevents unverified platforms from updating the clinical state.

-4. Clinical Impact: Solving the "Allergy-Medication" and "Renal-Context" Obstructions
+### 4. Clinical Impact: Solving the "Allergy-Medication" and "Renal-Context" Obstructions

-High-value healthcare requires "Surgical Quarantine"—the ability to isolate specific clinical "stalks" (e.g., a single MedicationRequest) without halting the entire transaction.
+High-value healthcare requires "Surgical Quarantine"—the ability to isolate specific clinical "stalks" (e.g., a single `MedicationRequest`) without halting the entire transaction.
 This isolation occurs at the stalk-level before the construction of a FHIR Transaction Bundle, thereby preserving the atomicity of the final commit.

-Scenario Evaluations
+#### Scenario Evaluations

-* Penicillin/Amoxicillin Conflict: When a model proposes an amoxicillin order for a patient with a confirmed penicillin allergy, the GBI gate identifies a "confirmed-conflict" status.
-By validating against version-pinned terminology, the system triggers a business-rule OperationOutcome(severity=error, code=business-rule), effectively blocking the clinical write-back.
+*   **Penicillin/Amoxicillin Conflict:** When a model proposes an amoxicillin order for a patient with a confirmed penicillin allergy, the GBI gate identifies a "confirmed-conflict" status.
+By validating against version-pinned terminology, the system triggers a business-rule `OperationOutcome(severity=error, code=business-rule)`, effectively blocking the clinical write-back.
-* Metformin/Renal Context: If policy requires eGFR lab results for a metformin order, the GBI treats the "absence of evidence" as a hard gate.
+*   **Metformin/Renal Context:** If policy requires eGFR lab results for a metformin order, the GBI treats the "absence of evidence" as a hard gate.
 The system refuses to authorize the write, converting a hallucinated appropriateness into a documented abstention.

-This localization is enabled by Sheaf-based localization and the calculation of Mapping-Cone Trace Energy (E_\sigma).
-Per Proposition 7.1, E_\sigma is the metric of choice due to its basis-invariance; the diagnostic remains valid regardless of the orthogonal rotation of the obstruction subspace.
+This localization is enabled by Sheaf-based localization and the calculation of Mapping-Cone Trace Energy ($E_\sigma$).
+Per Proposition 7.1, $E_\sigma$ is the metric of choice due to its basis-invariance; the diagnostic remains valid regardless of the orthogonal rotation of the obstruction subspace.
 This provides a physically meaningful localization of inconsistency, transforming the benchmark into a diagnostic loop for institutional policy.

-5. The Claim-Register Methodology: A New Standard for Research Integrity
+### 5. The Claim-Register Methodology: A New Standard for Research Integrity

 The GBI-DCSE v3 evaluation establishes a new standard for research integrity via a machine-readable Claim Register, enumerating explicit claims, auditable "nonclaims," and "out-of-scope" declarations.
 A load-bearing result of v3 is the portability test to the "sensitive-infrastructure" domain, where eight modules (including crypto, ledger, and transaction modules) were reused verbatim, proving the architecture's "Full-Stack" applicability across divergent domains.

 The methodology also facilitated the discovery of the Fisher-bound Erratum.
-The evaluation revealed that the previously stated numerical bound (\epsilon \approx 0.066) was only correct for a specific one-dimensional slice and did not satisfy the \kappa_2 \leq 10^4 budget over the entire evidence box; the corrected box-wide bound was found to be \epsilon_{box} \approx 0.326472.
+The evaluation revealed that the previously stated numerical bound ($\epsilon \approx 0.066$) was only correct for a specific one-dimensional slice and did not satisfy the $\kappa_2 \leq 10^4$ budget over the entire evidence box; the corrected box-wide bound was found to be:

+$$\epsilon_{\text{box}} \approx 0.326472$$

 This ability of the substrate to expose its own mathematical defects marks a paradigm shift in scientific transparency.

 The v3 results are summarized as follows:

-* 95 of 96 testable claims were met in the 99-row register.
+* **95 of 96** testable claims were met in the 99-row register.
-* 3 claims were declared out of scope (requiring hardware not present in synthetic tests).
+* **3 claims** were declared out of scope (requiring hardware not present in synthetic tests).
-* 1 claim was corrected as an erratum.
+* **1 claim** was corrected as an erratum.

-The Evaluation Ladder The progression from the zero-coverage failures of v0.1, through the benchmark tuning of v0.2, to the architectural verification of v3, establishes GBI-DCSE as a reproducible and selective routing substrate.
+The progression from the zero-coverage failures of v0.1, through the benchmark tuning of v0.2, to the architectural verification of v3, establishes GBI-DCSE as a reproducible and selective routing substrate.
 The core finding is that model output is evidence, not authority.
 While the substrate does not eliminate internal model hallucinations, it successfully contains them, providing a certificate-producing check at the model-to-system boundary that is ready for the next phase of frontier-model evaluation.

 ## Programmatic verification of model-to-enterprise boundaries